Prostitution in ancient Greece

 Prostitution was a common aspect of ancient Greece.
 In the more important cities, and particularly the many ports, it employed a significant number of people and represented a notable part of economic activity.
 It was far from being clandestine; cities did not condemn brothels, but rather only instituted regulations on them.

 In Athens, the legendary lawmaker Solon is credited with having created state brothels with regulated prices.
 Prostitution involved both sexes differently; women of all ages and young men were prostitutes, for a predominantly male clientele.

 Simultaneously, extramarital relations with a free woman were severely dealt with.
 In the case of adultery, the cuckold had the legal right to kill the offender if caught in the act; the same went for rape.
 Female adulterers, and by extension prostitutes, were forbidden to marry or take part in public ceremonies.
-The average age of marriage being 30 for men, the young Athenian had no choice if he wanted to have sexual relations other than to turn to slaves or prostitutes.

 Pornai

 The pornai (πόρναι) were found at the bottom end of the scale.
 They were the property of pimps or pornoboskós (πορνοβοσκός) who received a portion of their earnings (the word comes from pernemi πέρνημι "to sell").
 This owner could be a citizen, for this activity was considered as a source of income just like any other: one 4th-century BC orator cites two; Theophrastus in Characters (6:5) lists pimp next to cook, innkeeper, and tax collector as an ordinary profession, though disreputable.
 The owner could also be a male or female metic.

 In the classical era of ancient Greece, pornai were slaves of barbarian origin; starting in the Hellenistic era the case of young girls abandoned by their citizen fathers could be enslaved.
 They were considered to be slaves until proven otherwise.
 Pornai were usually employed in brothels located in "red-light" districts of the period, such as Piraeus (port of Athens) or Kerameikos in Athens.

 The classical Athenian politician Solon is credited as being the first to institute legal public brothels.
 He did this as a public health measure, in order to contain adultery.
-The poet Philemon praised him for this measure in the following terms:
+According to Athenaeus in the Deipnosophistae, the poet Philemon in his play Adelphoi praises Solon for the institution of brothels as a public good: